TriumphLLC/Blend4Web/deploy/doc/en/_sources/scene_settings.txt

     * ``Finish Stop`` - the animation will be played once.
     * ``Finish Reset`` - the animation will be played once, and then switched back to the first frame.

-    This option is only avaliable if the ``Apply Default Animation`` parameter is enabled.
+    This option is only available if the ``Apply Default Animation`` parameter is enabled.

 .. _world_export_options: